 Statements contained in this press release regarding matters that are not historical facts are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, as amended.
-Words such as "anticipates," "believes," "expects," "intends," "plans," "potential," "projects," "would" and "future" or similar expressions are intended to identify forward-looking statements.
+Words such as "anticipates," "believes," "expects," "intends," "plans," "potential," "projects,"

+"would" and "future" or similar expressions are intended to identify forward-looking statements.
 Examples of these forward-looking statements include statements concerning: Keros' expectations regarding its growth, strategy, progress and the design, objectives and timing of its clinical trials for KER-050; the potential of KER-050 as a treatment for multilineage cytopenias, including patients with MDS and myelofibrosis, and potentially promote erythropoiesis in patients with ineffective hematopoiesis; the potential of KER-050 to treat thrombocytopenia in patients with MDS and myelofibrosis; and the potential of ALK2 inhibition to treat anemia resulting from CKD and other acute and chronic inflammatory diseases.
 Because such statements are subject to risks and uncertainties, actual results may differ materially from those expressed or implied by such forward-looking statements.
-These risks and uncertainties include, among others: Keros' limited operating history and historical losses; Keros' ability to raise additional funding to complete the development and any commercialization of its product candidates; Keros' dependence on the success of its lead product candidates, KER-050 and KER-047; that Keros may be delayed in initiating, enrolling or completing any clinical trials; competition from third parties in connection with manufacturing, clinical trials and pre-clinical studies; Keros' ability to enter into new collaborations; and risks relating to the impact on our business of the COVID-19 pandemic or similar public health crises.
+These risks and uncertainties include, among others: Keros' limited operating history and historical losses; Keros' ability to raise additional funding to complete the development and any commercialization of its product candidates; KER-050 and KER-047; that Keros may be delayed in initiating, enrolling or completing any clinical trials; competition from third parties that are developing products for similar uses; Keros' ability to obtain, maintain and protect its intellectual property; Keros' dependence on third parties in connection with manufacturing, clinical trials and pre-clinical studies; Keros' ability to enter into new collaborations; and risks relating to the impact on our business of the COVID-19 pandemic or similar public health crises.